vitaucla/vitaucla.github.io/README.md

 >html5up.net | @ajlkn
 >Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 To make modifications to the stylesheet, edit the _custom.scss file in assets/sass/.
 This file is injected at the end of main.scss and can be used to override any of the original styling in the template.
-Be very careful with this!

 To save modifications, install SASS and use
 ```